 Meet the Pathway to Accreditation Guides

-Kari Taylor is ICAN’s Director of Programs.
-She has been with ICAN for almost 5 years, overseeing the entire program area which includes 28 program staff and 500 youth who attend ICAN’s free after school program.
-Kari has over 15 years of experience working with youth and was critical in growing ICAN’s program model from one site in downtown Chandler to 5 sites across multiple cities.
 Kari holds a Bachelor’s degree in Elementary Education from Buena Vista University in Storm Lake, Iowa.
-She is a graduate of ASU’s American Express Leadership Academy for nonprofit leadership 2022.
-In 2021, Kari was named Outstanding Out of School Time Professional for the state of Arizona by the Arizona Center for Afterschool Excellence.
-Kari lives in Ahwatukee with her husband and two young children.
-She is passionate about youth development and is inspired by the hundreds of youth who attend ICAN’s programs each year.
+She is a graduate of ASU’s American Express Leadership Academy for nonprofit leadership (2022) and was named Outstanding Out of School Time Professional for the state of Arizona by AZCASE in 2021.
+Kari lives in Ahwatukee with her husband and two young children and remains passionate about youth development, continuing to advocate for high-quality programs that empower Arizona’s youth.

-Yvonne Pastor has dedicated her career to serving children, teens, and families in the Phoenix community.
+Yvonne has dedicated her career to serving children, teens, and families in the Phoenix community.
 She has worked in nonprofit and city government for over 25th years, nineteen with the City of Phoenix.
 She has been responsible for the coordination and delivery of various citywide programs along the cradle to career continuum including early literacy, afterschool/out of school time, grade-level reading, and college access programming.
 She was part of the development of the Girl Scouts- Arizona Cactus Pine Council’s Social Justice Programs serving girls and women at risk or have been involved with the criminal justice system.
 She has also served as a Program Advisor with Arizona State University’s Hispanic Mother-Daughter Program.
 Currently, she is the Chief Service Officer for the City of Phoenix, coordinating and managing citywide volunteer services and national service programs.
 Yvonne is a native Phoenician and a graduate of the University of Arizona’s College of Education and mother of 2 adult children, Alexis and Francisco, and grandmother to Santiago.

 Lisa’s 30+ years of experience in school-age care spans all aspects of afterschool program practice and management.
 This practical and applied knowledge has led her to a dynamic understanding of the challenges and joys of working with youth during out-of-school time.
 Lisa has presented workshops for single and multi-site programs, at local, state and national conferences.
 She enjoys traveling, meeting new people and spending time with family.

-My name is Nicholas Andsager, and I have worked in after-school programs since 2011.
+My name is Nicholas, and I have worked in after-school programs since 2011.
 My experience in after-school programming ranges from Kindergarten to 8th grade.
 Through the years, I have found my passion in working with kids and providing a high-quality program that has a greater impact on the community.
 I currently work for the Kyrene School District’s Community Education Department.

-Rhett Etherton is excited to support out-of-school time providers as a Pathway to Accreditation guide.
+Rhett is excited to support out-of-school time providers as a Pathway to Accreditation guide.
 Rhett began his career working in preschools and before and after school programs.
 After graduating with a degree in multilingual/multicultural elementary education, he taught English Language Learners in grades 3-8.
-More recently, he supported K-8 schools and out-of-school time providers across Arizona with implementing safe and healthy play programs.
+More recently, he supported K-8 schools and out-of-school time providers across Arizona by implementing safe and healthy play programs.
 When working with partners, Rhett believes that: (1) things going well deserve to be celebrated, (2) partners have everything they need to be successful while I am just a facilitator, and (3) setting realistic and timely goals is the best way to increase program quality.
 Outside of work, you can find him running trails in the mountains and watching basketball.

 Xavier is a first-generation Latino Arizonan, a proud child of immigrant parents from Chihuahua, Mexico.
 Xavier’s first language was Spanish.
 He was able to learn English via the essential Out-of-School Time (OST) program in the Murphy school district offered after school and during the summer.
 Xavier was worked in direct student services since 2014.
 Currently, he is the Student Support Specialist Lead at Desert Edge High School in the Agua Fria High School District.
 Prior to this role, Xavier spent 8 years in the nonprofit sector, coordinated the Out-of-School Time program at New Pathways for Youth in the Garfield community, followed by working as a success coach-program specialist for Earn to Learn, and lastly program manager for Boys Hope Girls